br4mber/ethereum-org-website/src/content/developers/docs/accounts/index.md

 `fffffffffffffffffffffffffffffffebaaedce6af48a03bbfd25e8cd036415f`

 The public key is generated from the private key using the [Elliptic Curve Digital Signature Algorithm](https://wikipedia.org/wiki/Elliptic_Curve_Digital_Signature_Algorithm).
-You get a public address for your account by taking the last 20 bytes of the Keccak-256 hash of the public key and adding `0x` to the beginning.
+You get a public address for your account by taking the last 20 bytes of the Keccak-256 hash of the private key and adding `0x` to the beginning.

 The following example shows how to use a signing tool called [Clef](https://geth.ethereum.org/docs/tools/clef/introduction) to generate a new account.
 Clef is an account management and signing tool that comes bundled with the Ethereum client, [Geth](https://geth.ethereum.org).
 The `clef newaccount` command creates a new key pair and saves them in an encrypted keystore.